Purina Resident Research Awards

 • Applications are reviewed by the Clinical Studies Fund Committee.

-Awards between 2019 - 2021:
+Awards between 2019 - 2023:

-The following ECVIM-CA Residents have received awards between 2019 – 2021:
+The following ECVIM-CA Residents have received awards between 2019 – 2023:

-• Chalfon et al. (2020), University of Bologna; Flow cytometry for detection and quantification of nodal metastasis in dogs with treatment-naïve firstly occurring cutaneous mast cell tumour
+• Chalfon et al. (2020), University of Bologna; Flow cytometry for detection and quantification of nodal metastasis in dogs with treatment-naïve firstly occurring cutaneous mast cell tumour.

 • Chan et al. (2019), University of Bristol; Does the contrast agent administered to dogs during CT reduce the likelihood of detecting a urinary tract infection?

-• Chen et al. (2019), The Hebrew University of Jerusalem; Determination of the effect of Paricalcitol on attenuating renal hyperparathyroidism and proteinuria in canine chronic kidney disease
+• Chen et al. (2019), The Hebrew University of Jerusalem; Determination of the effect of Paricalcitol on attenuating renal hyperparathyroidism and proteinuria in canine chronic kidney disease.

-• Corsini et al. (2020), University of Bologna; Total thyroxine and endogenous thyrotropin concentrations in the recovery phase of non-thyroidal illness in dogs
+• Corsini et al. (2020), University of Bologna; Total thyroxine and endogenous thyrotropin concentrations in the recovery phase of non-thyroidal illness in dogs.

-• Del Baldo et al. (2019), University of Bologna; Accuracy of flash glucose monitoring system in diabetic cats
+• Del Baldo et al. (2019), University of Bologna; Accuracy of flash glucose monitoring system in diabetic cats.

 • Del Baldo et al. (2020), University of Bologna; Hypothalamic-pituitary-adrenal axis recovery following prednisolone therapy in dogs.